archanamd12/Task8/README.md

 # Arc's Scribles

 Arc's Scribles is a simple, responsive blog layout created using Bootstrap 5.
-It showcases blog posts as cards with images, titles, and short descriptions, wrapped in a clean and cozy design.
+It showcases blog posts as cards with images, titles, and short descriptions, wrapped in a cozy design.

 ## Features